Menu

 Who can be a Volunteer?

 Anyone can volunteer for a skating competition, skaters, parents, brothers, sisters, aunts, uncles, or friends.
 Volunteers are what make competitions successful!
 Everyone is here with the same goal in mind for the skaters to have a great time.
 Don’t forget that volunteering for this event will count as FEFSC figure skating club hours!
 No experience necessary!
-Every hour is a great help.
+Even an hour would be a great help.

 How will I know what to do?